 While on PDL, an employee is entitled to continuing their health insurance coverage at the same level as if they were still working.
 The employee is also guaranteed reinstatement to their original job or a comparable position upon return from leave.
 This means that the employee’s job duties, salary, and benefits must remain unchanged while on leave.
 In addition, the employer cannot require the employee to find a replacement before taking leave.

 If your employer is not allowing PDL, maternity leave, or is otherwise discriminating against you for being pregnant, the team at Yadegar, Minoofar & Soleymani LLP can help.
-Schedule a free consultation to discuss your legal options by calling (310) 919-0091.
+Schedule a free evaluation to discuss your legal options by calling (310) 499-0140.